odoo/documentation/content/applications/finance/accounting/bank/reconciliation.rst

    .. image:: reconciliation/fully-paid.png
       :alt: Click on fully paid to manually set an invoice as entirely paid.

+.. _reconciliation/button:

 Reconciliation model buttons
 ----------------------------

-Use a :ref:`reconciliation model button <reconciliation_models_button>` for manual operations that are frequently used.
+Use a :doc:`reconciliation model <reconciliation_models>` button for manual operations that are frequently used.
 These custom buttons allow you to quickly reconcile bank transactions manually and can also be used in combination with existing entries.